joonakannisto/determin-ed/README.md

 Put the resulting public key (id_new.pub) to your target server.
 Delete both id_new* files.
 Automate a command to create your keys when connecting to target

- - SSH does not have interactive shell command hooks so the example below does not work
+ - SSH does not have interactive shell command hooks so the example below does not work.
+If someone could patch this somehow, so that the command could find parent tty and use it, it would be nice.
  - ProxyCommand determin-ed -out=~/.ssh/id_new ~/.ssh/id_rsa.pub ; exec socket %h %p && rm ~/.ssh/id_new*

 Can this be used to create password based keys?